ACA CENTRAL:

 This is the preferred method for many employers, particularly with more structured workforces and a majority of FULL-TIME EMPLOYEES.
 This method carries out month-by-month [or quarterly] data processing of an employee’s hours to verify full-time status.

-Part-time employees in this method are also tracked on a monthly [or quarterly] basis.
+Part-time employees in this method are also tracked on a monthly basis.

 When using this method, an offer of health insurance coverage must be made to workers within 90 days of the date they were hired.

-- NOTE: THE ADVANTAGES OF MONTHLY MEASUREMENT are efficiency & accuracy, reducing the end-of-year resource burden as well as enabling monthly diagnostics and pro-active risk management.
+- NOTE: THE ADVANTAGES OF MONTHLY MEASUREMENT are efficiency & accuracy, reducing the end-of-year resource burden and enabling pro-active risk management.

 LOOK BACK METHOD: